3 Pacific Northwest Interior Design Ideas: Contemporary Style Made Easy

 A faux fur throw or area rug adds a special touch over stone tile or hardwood flooring.
 Keep the space light and airy with filmy or gauze-like curtains that can float in the breeze when the window is open.
 Mix glass elements with unpolished stone or live edge wood, metals, and exposed brick.

 Live plants not only bring nature indoors, but they're a beautiful way to add color and texture to a room.
-Ferns native to the Pacific Northwest are a great choice, but it's all about what suits the home owner's personal style and preference.
-To pay homage to a Portland site, the rose garden at Washington Park, consider an indoor rose plant.
-Miniature roses can flourish indoors and offer a light fragrance that may be enjoyed.
+Ferns native to the Pacific Northwest are a great choice, but it's all about what suits the home owner's style and preference.
+Additionally, miniature roses can flourish indoors and offer a light fragrance.

-Every Portland home is unique to its owner, but the Northwest Contemporary style can be incorporated with any architectural design.
-The distinctive style effortlessly combines multiple facets, from nature to industrial elements and patterns inspired by the textile arts of the area's Native American tribes.
-It's a casual, sometimes rustic, and yet elegant style that can be woven throughout the Portland home.
+Every home is unique to its owner, but the Northwest Contemporary style can be incorporated with any architectural design.
+The distinctive style effortlessly combines multiple facets, from nature to industrial elements and patterns inspired by the textile arts of Native American tribes.
+It's a casual, sometimes rustic, and yet elegant style that can be woven throughout a home.